-Students must fulfill the requirements for admission to the Graduate College.
+Students must fulfill the general admission requirements of the Graduate College at Northeastern Illinois University.

-Applicants must have obtained a bachelor's degree from an accredited institution.
-They must have completed 15 undergraduate hours in the social sciences (psychology, sociology, anthropology, etc.).
-Of these 15 hours, at least 3 hours must be in gerontology.
+Students seeking admission to the M.A. in Gerontology program must have completed 15 undergraduate credits in the social sciences (anthropology, psychology, political science, sociology, etc.) Of these 15 hours, at least 3 hours must be in gerontology.
 Applicants with at least 6 months of direct work experience with the elderly may petition to substitute this experience for the 3 hours of prerequisite credit in gerontology.
 In addition, applicants must have completed one course in research methods or statistics.
-Finally, all applicants must submit a 2-3 page essay outlining their interests and objectives in the field of gerontology.
+Finally, all applicants must submit a 2-3 typewritten page essay describing their interests and objectives in studying gerontology at the graduate level.
 No specific entrance examinations are required.